 Implementing Hardscape Features can also help.

 When we walk on wet soil, we exacerbate the drainage issue because we further compact the soil – making it even harder for the water to drain away.
 The solution – build a pathway using stepping stones or gravel to minimize direct contact with muddy areas.
-Alternatively, you can install a deck or a patio over the mud using budget-friendly materials like concrete pavers or composite wood
+Alternatively, you can install a deck or a patio over the mud using budget-friendly materials like concrete pavers or composite wood.
+A concrete surface can also help.
+But in my experience, concrete is less ideal because it will not last very long if you don’t also fix the drainage issue.
+It will heave and crack and look terrible – it is hard to fix a damaged concrete surface.
+A paver solution will more easily allow you to deal with a heavy foot traffic area while also allowing you to reset anything that shifts with future wetness.

-(I’m not a huge lover of composite woods – but in a very wet situation – these are the most cost effective way to building something over the mud that will also have longevity).
+(I’m not a huge lover of composite woods – but in a very wet situation -these are the most cost-effective ways to build something over the mud that will also have longevity).

 Enhance the Soil

-Clay soil will not drain as well as other types of soil- and sometimes the layer of clay is buried and you don’t even know it is there.
-Dig a hole at least a foot deep and examine your soil for layers and familiarize yourself with what it is like under there.
-Understand also that soil can vary widely across a yard (so dig multiple holes – look for areas that are different and get curious to figure out why).
+Clay soil will not drain as well as other types of soil- and sometimes the layer of clay is buried, and you don’t even know it is there.
+Dig a hole at least a foot deep, examine your soil for layers, and familiarize yourself with what it is like under there.
+Understand also that soil can vary widely across a yard (so dig multiple holes – look for areas that are different and get curious to figure out why the water isn’t moving).

 Incorporate organic matter, such as compost, into the soil to improve its drainage capacity.
 In extreme situations, sand can also be added to increase drainage.
 You might also consider raised garden beds or container gardening to prevent soil compaction and give yourself healthier areas for growing that don’t require remediating your entire yard.